hosting-io/wp-disable/readme.txt

 == Changelog ==
+= 2.1.0 =
+* New admin experience: WP Disable now opens inside the shared "Folium" menu with a redesigned, tabbed settings screen (dashboard, live optimisation count, instant search).
+All existing settings and their behaviour are unchanged.
+* Settings are saved over ajax using the same validation as before — no change to what gets stored.
 = 2.0.2 =
 * Hardening: block direct access to all plugin PHP files.
 * The SEO tab now only appears when a supported SEO plugin (Yoast SEO) is active, and fixed a settings message typo.
 Props @JeroenSormani.